noodlensk/discount-demo/docs/architecture.md

 repository.

 Our app uses [optimistic locking and transactions](https://en.wikipedia.org/wiki/Optimistic_concurrency_control).
-It's up to the adapter to implement it, the interface for the repository easily allows this.
-In-memory implementation uses `sync.Mutex`, SQL implementation could use ACID transactions for it.
+It's the adapter responsibility to implement it, the interface for the repository easily allows this.
+In-memory implementation uses `sync.Mutex`, SQL implementation could use ACID transactions for the same purpose.

 ## Data validation

-In OpenAPI specification the provided min/max values, required flags, examples etc. But it's mostly for the client convenience.
+In OpenAPI specification the provided min/max values, required flags, examples etc. However, it's mostly for the client convenience and can't be used as the only place for validation.

 We are trying to keep validation on the domain level (by providing functions for creating/changing domain entities) which makes it impossible to have an invalid entity in runtime.
 But it's not always possible, usually, we need to